morganstanley/hobbes/doc/en/logging/HLOG.rst

 Transactions which are manually committed will have a timestamp logged alongside them which can be used in out-of-band analysis and reporting, whereas autocommitted transactions have no timestamp.
 You can always call ``commit`` on an autocommit LogGroup, which will immediately persist the current transaction.

+Finally, there's one more difference in how persisted data is made available to us in code - which we'll investigate in :ref:`logs and transactions <hobbes_logs_and_transactions>`

 Once the LogGroup has been set up, we can start to log data.
 For that, we'll want to look at the ``HLOG`` and ``HSTORE`` macros.

 HLOG and HSTORE